jbakse/site_builder/docs/music/index.md

 ### Qualities of our Synth

 P5.sound has built-in monophonic and polyphonic synthesizers.
-They are a little underdocumented, so we'll build our own using p5.sounds Oscillator and Env classes.
+They are a little underdocumented, so we'll build our own using the p5.sound Oscillator and Env classes.
 Building our own is a good way to understand what is going on anyway.

 The p5.sound Oscillator class generates a periodic signal with customizable frequency, amplitude, and waveform.